Alas Smith and Jones: Commercial releases

 In 1991, a compilation of footage from series 5 and 6 was compiled for a VHS release—simply titled Smith and Jones.
 The second video released in 1993 featured footage from series 1 to 4, particularly from the second series.
-A compilation DVD release The Best of Smith and Jones was scheduled for 8 August 2005 by the BBC, but has been delayed many times and is unlikely to be released.
+A compilation DVD release The Best of Smith and Jones was scheduled for 8 August 2005 by the BBC, but never appeared.

-However, in October 2009, FremantleMedia released a two-disc set titled At Last Smith and Jones - Volume 1.
+In October 2009, FremantleMedia released a two-disc set titled At Last Smith and Jones - Volume 1.
 This contained compilations of the first four series, as well as the two Christmas specials, "The Homemade Xmas Video" and "Alas Sage and Onion".
-The first of these has a scene cut, presumably for music clearance reasons, but the latter has an additional scene removed from the initial broadcast.
+The first of these has a scene cut, presumably for music clearance reasons, while the latter has an additional scene, that was removed from the initial broadcast.
 The scene involves a plane crash, and the special was first broadcast mere hours after the 1988 Lockerbie bombing.

-The set also includes the complete 1989 series Smith and Jones in Small Doses.
+The set includes the complete 1989 series Smith and Jones in Small Doses.
 Volume 2 was prepared at the same time as the first release, featuring newly-edited highlights episodes from the later Smith and Jones era plus the unbroadcast sitcom pilot Three Flights Up, but has yet to see release.

 Tie-in books included The Smith and Jones World Atlas (a humorous gazetteer of the world's countries), Janet Lives With Mel and Griff, and The Lavishly Tooled Smith and Jones Instant Coffee Table Book (co-written with Clive Anderson), which was designed to look as if it could be made into a coffee table.